-Aside from the fact that we were robbed of a GL romance, I did like what they were trying to accomplish with the Tum and Tiffy relationship.
+Aside from the fact that we were robbed of a GL romance, I liked what they were trying to accomplish with the Tum and Tiffy relationship.
 Their characters inverted gender stereotypes by adopting more typically masculine or feminine interests that you wouldn’t have associated with them.
-Tiffy does kickboxing and knows how to fix up a motorcycle, while Tum is good at sewing and comfortable about cosmetics.
+Tiffy does kickboxing and knows how to fix up a motorcycle, while Tum is good at sewing and comfortable with cosmetics.
 I thought this was a refreshing take against traditional cultural norms, which added a clever twist to their romance.

 For the most part, this couple clicked for me.
 Tum had a precious personality and I adored his character from start to finish.
 As for Tiffy, I liked her a lot in the beginning back when she was very empathetic, but then she got kinda annoying near the end.
 Nonetheless, their relationship had plenty of enjoyable moments, and I found them to be a positive contribution to Lovely Writer overall.